Desbeers/Chords-Database/README.md

 - You can save your altered database in the *SwiftyGuitarChords* format.
 - And you can open it again.

+## Limitations

+- It will not find all chords
+- It has some dificulties with 'slash' chords like 'C/E' especialy when the 'slash' is not part of the chord.

 ## Known issues with the database

 - Some chords are missing or not correct.
 It is not easy to add them to a JSON file.
 This application has a form for that.